dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-redis.md

 > Note: `redislabs/rejson` has support only for amd64 architecture.

-Use following command to create an instance of redis compatiable with query API.
+Use following command to create an instance of redis compatible with query API.

 ```bash
 docker run -p 9445:9445 --name rejson --rm redislabs/rejson:2.0.6